 Governing Board of Directors

-As with all non-profit organizations, Federally Qualified Health Centers (FQHCs) like Treasure Coast Community Health depend on dedicated volunteers to provide insight, guidance and governance.
+Treasure Coast Community Health depends on dedicated volunteers to provide insight, guidance and governance.

-However, at FQHCs, the majority of individuals serving on the board must be consumers of the services provided by their health center.
-These "consumer board members" represent the diversity of the population served, in age, gender, race, culture and geography.
-They come from all walks of life: employed, self-employed, students, disabled, retired, single, married, divorced, parents and grandparents.
+The majority of individuals serving the TCCH Board must be consumers of the services provided by their health center.
+These consumer board members represent the diversity of the population served in age, gender, race, culture and geography.
+They are employed, retired, students, disabled, single, married, divorced, parents and grandparents.

 1. Assess and Monitor Needs of Target Population

-The governing board is required to oversee the organization’s progress in meeting its mission and goals and should expect to see a periodic update of a written needs assessment document prior to engaging in the strategic planning effort.
+The Board is required to oversee the organization’s progress in meeting its mission and goals and should expect to see a periodic update of a written needs assessment document prior to engaging in the strategic planning effort.

 2. Approve Health Center Program Grant Application

-The governing board has a legal obligation to formally approve the proposed activities compared to the budget requested in the application.
+The Board has a legal obligation to formally approve the proposed activities compared to the budget requested in the application.

 3. Adopt a Sliding Fee Discount Program

-The governing board is responsible to adopt policies for financial management practices including a system to assure eligibility for services and criteria for partial payment schedules
+The Board is responsible to adopt policies for financial management practices including a system to assure eligibility for services and criteria for partial payment schedules

 4. Approve and Monitor Annual Budget

-The governing board is responsible to assure that the health center has a realistic plan for achieving the organization’s annual program and financial goals and to measure and evaluate the organization’s progress in achieving these goals.
+The Board is responsible to assure that the health center has a realistic plan for achieving the organization’s annual program and financial goals and to measure and evaluate the organization’s progress in achieving these goals.

 5. Review Independent Financial Audit

-The governing board is responsible to select the auditor, guarantee the audit is done in compliance with federal requirements, and assure that management resolves audit findings.
+The Board is responsible to select the auditor, guarantee the audit is done in compliance with federal requirements, and assure that management resolves audit findings.

 6. Monitor Financial Performance Using Financial Statement Data